Relay for Casinos: Now with AI-Powered Channel Scanning. Hear the threat, not the noise.

 Digital communication tools can revolutionize communication in the hospitality industry by:

-- Bridging Language Gaps: Many smart radios and other digital tools now translate messages in real-time.
-TeamTranslate™, for example, translates conversations for diverse teams in over 30+ different languages.
+• Bridging Language Gaps: Many smart radios and other digital tools now translate messages in real-time.
+TeamTranslate™, for example, translates conversations for diverse teams in 35+ different languages.

 Fostering cross-departmental collaboration is not just a good practice, but a crucial necessity as hospitality operations and teams grow.
 As operations scale, teams such as front desk staff, housekeeping, maintenance, and food service must come together to understand how to handle guest requests best and reduce service disruptions.
 This collaborative approach is key to providing a seamless guest experience.